makerdao/community/governance/votes/Executive Vote - March 6, 2024.md

 ### Spark Protocol Proxy Spell

-If this exeuctive proposal passes a Spark Protocol proxy spell at [$TBD]($TBD) will be executed.
+If this executive proposal passes a Spark Protocol proxy spell at [$TBD]($TBD) will be executed.
 The expected contents of this are:

 #### SparkLend CapAutomator Activation